-Trying to stay on top of all these difference factors can seem daunting, so we’ve put together a list of ways to help prevent hair loss.
+Hair loss is a natural change that happens as we age, but there are other factors, including stress and medications, that can cause hair loss.
+Trying to stay on top of all these different factors can seem daunting, so we’ve put together a list of ways to help prevent hair loss.

-Your diet can have an impact on hair loss and so we advise our clients to follow a balanced diet in order to get the correct nutrients and vitamins to promote hair growth.
+Your diet can have an impact on hair loss and we advise our clients to follow a balanced diet to get the correct nutrients and vitamins to promote hair growth.
 Vitamin B found in bulgur wheat, green peas and brown rice is essential for maintaining healthy hair and is important for preventing hair loss.
 Zinc boosts tissue growth and repair; keeping your scalp and hair healthy.
 Chickpeas, oysters, beef and wheat germ are all good sources of zinc.

 These fatty acids travel to the hair shaft and the cell membranes in your scalp, nourishing the follicles and promoting hair growth.
 Flaxseeds, walnuts, salmon, tuna and kale are great sources of Omega 3.

 Getting too stressed can cause alopecia areata – a short term hair loss condition.
 This can cause discreet spots of hair loss.
 The hair will grow back over time, engaging in relaxing activities and reducing causes of stress can help to prevent hair loss.

-If you frequently have a tight hair style such as a high pony tail or braids you can cause hair loss.
+If you frequently have a tight hairstyle such as a high ponytail or braids you can cause hair loss.
 This can cause traction hair loss which is caused by constant pulling on the hair follicles.
-So to avoid hair loss, try having your hair down or in a loose style.
+To avoid this, try having your hair down or in a loose style.

-Your hair can get damaged easily through many everyday activities, such as heat from blow drying your hair, brushing roughly or even towel drying your hair.
-You should be gentle when brushing and towel drying your hair to try and avoid breaking it.
+Your hair can get damaged easily through many everyday activities, such as heat from blow-drying your hair, brushing roughly or even towel drying your hair.
+You should be gentle when brushing and towel drying your hair to try and avoid breakage.
 It is also important to keep heat tools to a minimum – and if you do use them, to use a heat protector.
-It is also important to be careful when using a heat tool as a burnt scalp can permanently damage the hair follicles.
+When using heat tools ensure you keep away from the scalp as a burnt scalp can permanently damage the hair follicles.

-Frequent use of hair colouring chemicals can cause damage to your hair, it is recommended to never dye your hair more often that every 4 to 6 weeks.
+Frequent use of hair colouring chemicals can cause damage to your hair, it is recommended to never dye your hair more often than every 4 to 6 weeks.
 Bleaching your hair removes the natural pigment and by doing so this changes the structure of your hair, making it prone to damage as it is weaker.